Gott22e/WordCounter/README.md

   - Unique word count

 ### Buttons in Interface:
-Alphabetize             - Orders words alphabetically and prints them & their frequencies to the Output Field.\n Order by Occurance      - Orders words by # of occurances, organizing ties alphabetically, and prints them & their frequencies to the Output Field.
-Ordering by occurance sorts the numbers alphabetically (ie like: 1,10,11,12,2,3,4,5,6,7,8,9) instead of by value.\n
+Alphabetize             - Orders words alphabetically and prints them & their frequencies to the Output Field.<br />
+Order by Occurance      - Orders words by # of occurances, organizing ties alphabetically, and prints them & their frequencies to the Output Field.
+Ordering by occurance sorts the numbers alphabetically (ie like: 1,10,11,12,2,3,4,5,6,7,8,9) instead of by value.<br />
-Clear Field             - Clears the Text Input field.\n Copy to Clipboard       - Copies text in the format of "word1: freq1; word2: freq2; \[...\]; wordN: freqN;" to your clipboard so you can paste elsewhere.
-Order is as shown in the Output Field.\n
+Clear Field             - Clears the Text Input field.<br />
+Copy to Clipboard       - Copies text in the format of "word1: freq1; word2: freq2; \[...\]; wordN: freqN;" to your clipboard so you can paste elsewhere.
+Order is as shown in the Output Field.<br />
 Copy Words to ClipBoard - Copies text in the format of "word1 word2 \[...\] wordN" to your clipboard so you can paste elsewhere.
-Order is as shown in the Output Field.\n
+Order is as shown in the Output Field.<br />

 ### Fields in Interface:
 Text Input                - Top Left.
 Can right click to paste or manually type in text.
 Right clicking in here brings up a menu to cut, copy, paste, and select all.
-Undo on the right click menu functions for 'cut'.\n
+Undo on the right click menu functions for 'cut'.<br />
 Text Processing Buttons   - Top Right.
-All 3 buttons are defined above (see "Buttons in Interface").\n Output Field              - Middle.
+All 3 buttons are defined above (see "Buttons in Interface").<br />
+Output Field              - Middle.
 Output text is printed here upon pressing Alphabetize or Order by Occurance.
-No direct interactive functionality enabled.\n
+No direct interactive functionality enabled.<br />
 Copy Options Buttons      - Lower Middle.
-Allows copying of text printed in Output Field.\n Word Count Total & Unique - Lower Left.
-Displays the number of unique words and number of total words represented in the Output Field.\n
+Allows copying of text printed in Output Field.<br />
+Word Count Total & Unique - Lower Left.
+Displays the number of unique words and number of total words represented in the Output Field.<br />

 ![image](https://user-images.githubusercontent.com/15698935/133911859-ccdc72af-28f1-4bdc-b260-4caa356378fa.png)
-Image description: Interface with Input Text and Output Field labeled in-program.
+*Image Description*: Interface with Input Text and Output Field labeled in-program.
 Input Text reads "This is the text input field", Output Field reads " words and their frequency print in output field here".
 Officially, Output Field exactly says "1: words; 2: and; 2: their; 3: frequency; 3: print; 4: in; 4: output; 5: field; 5: here; ".
 Word Count is 29, Unique Words is 9.

 ### Limitations:
   - Not optimized to handle large amounts of input text.